banishdeep07/Project-EE-CPE551-PipeliningDataProcessing/README.md

 The open stub file will be created with parameters specification if user wants to override default parameters like location of files, the target column name, hyperparameters or searchspace for models in dictionary form, ensemble methods, etc.

 ## Testing
-The testing of the pipeline will be performed using two of the kaggle competions where training and testing files are flat files.
-One competetion dataset will be used as baseline for pipelining and other will be used for validation during development phase.
+The testing of the pipeline will be performed using two of the kaggle competitions where training and testing files are flat files.
+One competition dataset will be used as baseline for pipelining and other will be used for validation during development phase.

 ## December 01, on submission comments